Where to start?

 ULT meetings are generally started with a 5 minute reading from one of these books so as to strike notes of universality, dispassion, and skill in action.

-The Notes on the Gita by WQJ and Robert Crosbie has been written to show how to read between the lines and decode the Gita’s layers of meanings, its commentaries are especially helpful for Westerners.
-As esoteric psychology – which is simply a knowledge of ones inner life – is studied its significance becomes self-evident, it speaks with a wordless but resounding meaning and force.
+The Notes on the Gita by W. Q. Judge and Robert Crosbie has been written to show how to read between the lines and decode the Gita’s layers of meanings, so its commentaries are especially helpful for Western students.